 The Serial Killer of Leiden and her Deadly Poison

 I don’t think many Dutch people are aware of this unimaginable story: Leiden is the home of a Guinness World Records serial killer.
 If you think it was a brutish man with an anger issue, you are most definitely mistaken.
-A (seemingly) lovely lady nicknamed Goeie Mie (Good Mie) used to be an important figure in 19th-century Leiden.
-Initially, she was known for taking care of children and nursing the sick back to health.
+A (seemingly) lovely lady nicknamed Goeie Mie (Good Mie) was an important figure in 19th-century Leiden.
+Initially, everyone thought she took loving care of children and nursed the sick back to health.
 Her reputation, however, radically changed after the discovery of at least 27 murders.

 Goeie Mie or Maria Swanenburg grew up in a poor family, as her father spent most of his money on alcohol.
 This could explain why she became so dangerously obsessed with money and power.
 You see, Goeie Mie was able to murder so many people without being caught, because her weapon of choice was invisible: she poisoned her victims with arsenic powder by mixing it in their food.